sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 ### Assign Authentication Mechanism

 PIV and PIV-I cards are provisioned (encoded) with both identifiers and cryptographic data objects that can be used to support authentication.
 Identifiers can include a Federal Agency Smart Credential Number (FASC-N) and Global Unique ID (GUID); data objects can be public and private keys or digital certificates.
-FIPS 201<!--Should reference FIPS 201-2--> and NIST SP 800-116 list the following electronic authentication methods using the PIV card:
+FIPS 201<!--Should reference FIPS 201-2--> and NIST SP 800-116, Revision 1,<!--validate against new (June 2018) SP 800-116 Rev. 1 info.--> list the following electronic authentication methods using the PIV card:

 - PKI authentication using the PIV Authentication Certificate (PKI-AUTH)
 - PKI authentication using the Card Authentication Certificate (PKI-CAK)